hguillermo/jspacman-canvas/README.md

 jspacman - ImpactJS
 =================

 This is my second try writing a javascript pacman clone.
 This time I decided to use Impact.js which is a very nice javascript game engine (I highly recommend you to buy it.
-It really worth it! http://impactjs.com/)
+It is really worth it! http://impactjs.com/)

 There are a few things to do: